cazacov/HoloControl/README.md

 [<img src="https://raw.githubusercontent.com/cazacov/HoloControl/master/img/circuit.png" alt="Circuit diagram" />](https://raw.githubusercontent.com/cazacov/HoloControl/master/img/circuit.png "Circuit diagram")

+It can be made completely mobile by adding LiPo accumulator and charge controller, but then you'll need 3D printer to print bigger case.

 Arduino stacked on the top of EZ-Key board.
 I put a piece of plastic between boards for electrical isolation.